modernweb-dev/rocket/README.md

-> Rocket is in alpha.
+> Rocket is in public alpha.
 Expect APIs and documentation to keep improving before 1.0.

 <p align="center">
   <picture width="60%">